measurement-kit/measurement-kit/doc/tutorial/unix.md

-Once you have downloaded the sources archive, you should verify its digital signature, extract the sources from it, and optionally download the [GeoIP](https://www.maxmind.com) databases.
-These steps are described below.
+Once you have downloaded the sources archive, you should verify its digital signature, extract the sources from it, and optionally download the [GeoIP](https://www.maxmind.com) databases, as described below.

 #### Verifying the sources archive